tantrum-webdev/tantrum-webdev.github.io/docs/README.md

 ## Big Picture

-The main goal is to let contributors explore tech stacks while building the same base application each time.
-This allows everyone to experience implementation differences between stacks on identical features and form their own opinion and preferences over stacks.
+Create many versions of the same application using a different tech stack each time.
+This allows contributors to compare and generate informed opinions over each stack.

-Having the same application base used over multiple projects doesn't imply that every application iteration will contain the exact same features.
-Each new stack iteration could add / remove features, emulating what could happen to a single real app product over its lifetime.

-The development of the application will follow defined guidelines and structures to allow organization/code consistency between repositories.
-Those definitions are not set in stone and will change based on feedback between iterations.
+Each iteration will provide the same base features, with room to add variations.
+This approach emulates the life cycle of a real product that sees its features evolve over time.

+This wiki provides global guidelines and documentation.
+Make sure to be aware of them when contributing.
+Doing so will maintain coding consistency between each project.
+These guidelines will also evolve over time to better fit contributors' needs.

 ## Application

-The project will consist of a deck builder for the "Magic: The Gathering" TCG.
-A user will be able to check a list of created/imported decks, consult/edit them and create new ones.
-Those decks could also be exported to a common format to be used by other applications.

-The application will use the [Scryfall API](https://scryfall.com/docs/api) to obtain card informations.
-Depending on features specifications this could change or other APIs could be added.
+The application is a deck viewer and builder for the "Magic: The Gathering" Trading Card Game (TCG).

+As a user of the application, the base user stories would allow the user to :

+- See the list of decks.
+- Create a new deck from scratch.
+- Import a deck from another source.
+- Look at the content of an existing deck.
+- Edit the content of an existing deck.
+- Export a deck as a text file.

+To get the data needed, the application will use the [magicthegathering.io API](https://docs.magicthegathering.io/).

 Check the [Application page](application.md) for more details.